 Previously only the purchase of forestry land was subject to Overseas Investment Office (OIO) scrutiny.
 But the purchase of forestry rights will not require Overseas Investment Office consent when less than 1000ha is acquired in any calendar year.

 Overseas forestry investors can receive approval for the purchase of forestry land or forestry rights where the OIO favourably assesses the benefits of the investment.
 Firstly the OIO can compare the proposed land use against the current use.

 Secondly, a new “benefit to New Zealand test” which doesn’t require any additional benefit from the investment, but will require existing arrangements for environmental protection and log supply to local processors are maintained.

 Thirdly, investors relying on the “benefit to New Zealand test” can apply for a standing consent, which will allow regular investors to make acquisitions without requiring further OIO approval.

 Generally, contracts which were entered into before 22 October will not be affected by the law changes.
-This is a complex area of law, and we recommend you contact the team at Preston Russell Law for specific advice on your circumstances.
+This is a complex area of law, and we recommend you at Preston Russell Law for specific advice on your circumstances.